 Each morning starts off with our teachers greeting students as they are dropped off by their parents.
 Then, classroom activities get underway!
 Toddlers and preschoolers dive right into learning through what we call free choice learning play (or free play).
 Free play allows children to pick their own toys and engage in social play with their peers.
 Learning through play is essential in early childhood education, which is why our Blended Model ® Curriculum allows for a balance of child-led activities as well as group instruction.

 After free play, teachers will offer an art activity based off U-GRO’s unique theme for the week, such as creating a nature collage during Earth and Environment week or painting with vegetables during Harvest week.
-Our teachers enjoy art activities with the children because they can channel the child’s creative side and help him or her learn by focusing on the process of creating, rather than the final product.
+Our teachers enjoy art activities with the children because they can channel the children’s creative sides and help them learn by focusing on the process of creating, rather than the final product.

 Then we move to together time, where we bring children together to build a sense of community.
 Our teacher-led activities are implemented to build concepts related to language, literacy, math, and/or science and are related to the weekly theme or project study.
 Music and movement are also fun ways for our teachers to create excitement and reinforce the learning that is taking place in the classroom.